Appetizer · Holiday · Recipes

 Appetizer · Mediterranean · Recipes

-Here was an experiment that began with a delicious baguette and left over goat cheese.
+Here was an experiment that began with a delicious baguette and some left over goat cheese.
 This turned out nicely and we paired it with some Chianti.
-For this particular situation, I chose to lay it out on a baguette, however slicing and toasting the bread into Crostini would be ideal for a party.
+You can choose to toast the whole bagueet or slice it and toast it as crostini

 You will need: